Mehul-Ajm/CareCost-Compass/TECH_STACK.md

 - **Build Tools:** Bun (package manager), ESLint, TSConfig
 - **Structure:**
   - `src/app/`: App pages and layouts
-  - `src/components/`: UI and analysis components
+  - `src/components/`: UI and analysis components (includes interactive cost distribution pie chart)
   - `src/lib/`: Utilities and shared logic

 The frontend is a modern Next.js (React) application using TypeScript, modular CSS, and custom components, consuming backend APIs for dynamic data and analysis.
+The analysis view features an interactive pie chart that visualizes the real cost distribution for chemo, radiation, and surgery using actual backend data.